 Unfortunately, commission payments are often a source of frustration between institutions and their agents.
 This is due to a lack of clarity around how many/which students a particular agent should be paid for, and at what point in the application/enrollment process.
 For example, an agent may invoice for commission before a student has confirmed their enrollment; the agent’s commission invoice may relate to a number of (perhaps unidentified) students, or internal records may not correlate to the invoice figures.
 To prevent dissatisfaction from building up on either side, it is important that a mutually agreeable commission payment policy is developed and agreed by Finance and International Office teams .
 This policy should address agreement terms, invoicing processes and payment timescales.

 Technology - or rather a lack of technology - exacerbates existing friction in the commission payment process, for both institutions and agents.
-According to the ICEF’s 2022 Agent Voice report), 68% of agents do not have a CRM or software to support commission payments, and 63% use excel or other manual processes to invoice for commission payments.
+In 2022, ICEF reported that 68% of agents did not have a CRM or software to support commission payments, and 63% used Excel or other manual processes to invoice for commission payments.

 Without a robust way to record, submit and validate commission payments there is room for errors (e.g. duplicated or missing payments) to occur, ample opportunity for unscrupulous “bad actors” to attempt fraud, and payment delays, all of which affect the bottom line of agents and institutions.